warren-bank/fork-Xanado/README.md

 While there are a number of public servers out there offering clones of the classic SCRABBLE® game (and derivatives), they are limited in a number of ways:
 * Their source code is not public, and setting up your own server is not an option.
 * They are generally limited to a single version of the game.
-* Their dictionaries are usually based on the standard Scrabble SOWPODS dictionary, which is stuffed full of obscure words that only a Scrabble aficionado will know.
-This makes the game inaccessible for casual players, and those wishing to play in non-English languages.
+* Their dictionaries are usually based on the standard Scrabble Tournament dictionary, which is stuffed full of obscure words that only a dedicated aficionado would know.
+This makes the games inaccessible for casual players, and those wishing to play in non-English languages.
 * They plague you with tedious advertisements.

 I wanted a game I could host on my own server, and experiment with different